ateucher/quarto-schedule/README.md

 which is hand-built HTML/JS; this reimplements it as a reusable Quarto component driven by Quarto's native `panel-tabset`.

+This was built with the help of Posit Assistant using Claude Code Sonnet 5.

 ## Installing

 From the project you want to use it in: